lexogrine/hud-manager/README.md

 For convenience at the top of the screen you can also push a command to run it in CS:GO (to hide the HUD, the radar, and/or the killfeed - each HUD should indicate whether they support the custom radar and killfeed or not).
 However, if you don't feel like running the commands on your own, if the Manager detects CS:GO on your PC, the option to run CS:GO with all configs executed automatically will be enabled.

+There is available experimental mode, which uses afx_interop to render HUD.
+Using this method the HUD will be rendered directly in CS:GO process, not as overlay application, which will enable using custom HUDs in the fullscreen mode as well, not just fullscreen windowed.

 >Note - to use the killfeed you need to run CS:GO through HLAE, and if you check the "Use custom killfeed" option you will have to specify the path to HLAE.exe in the Settings section.

+>Note #2 - to use AFX (experimental) mode, beside specifing the path to the newest version of HLAE you are also required to set the path to the afx-cefhud-interop.exe file, which you will find in the [Release.7z and Release-Base.7z archive](https://drive.google.com/drive/folders/1CQFGMYhmz4x9DxunmwhWMp37ow6YOBON).
+You need to copy the exe file from Release.7z to files from Release-Base.7z

->Note #2 - it's impossible to set a custom loader/settings for HLAE if you launch HLAE CS:GO through the Manager, so in that case you still need to do it manually with HLAE.
+>Note #3 - it's impossible to set a custom loader/settings for HLAE if you launch HLAE CS:GO through the Manager, so in that case you still need to do it manually with HLAE.

 ### Live